ForresGeek/CamperRepo/index.md

 ## Contact

-I can be contacted by email
+I can be contacted by email at [lee.dyson+VAN@gmail.com](mailto://lee.dyson+VAN@gmail.com).

+Happy to answer any questions you may have before you come to look.

+I'm located 2 miles outside Forres in the north of Scotland, approx 27 miles from Inverness, 12 miles from Elgin on A96.
+Van can be viewed by arrangement.

 ## Base Vehicle